Are Hairline Cracks in Stucco Normal? Here's What You Need to Know

 Can I paint over hairline cracks in stucco?

-Yes, if the cracks are properly repaired and the surface is clean, painting can enhance the appearance and protect the stucco.
+Painting over hairline cracks is possible if the cracks are repaired and the surface is clean.
+This can improve the look of your stucco and help protect it.

 How often should I inspect my stucco for cracks?

-Yes, it’s advisable to inspect your stucco at least once a year, especially after severe weather, to catch any potential issues early.
+Inspecting your stucco at least once a year is a good idea, especially after severe weather, to identify any potential issues early on.

 What should I do if cracks reappear after repair?

-No—consider consulting a professional to assess underlying issues that may be causing the cracks to return.
+Consulting a professional can be helpful to evaluate any underlying problems that might be causing the cracks to come back.

 Is it safe to pressure wash stucco?

-No—use a gentle cleaning method instead, as high pressure can damage the stucco surface and exacerbate existing cracks.
+A gentle cleaning method is recommended, as high pressure can harm the stucco surface and worsen existing cracks.